 - A high-capacity barrel.

-- You can use the injection kit for different foods and marinade of varying consistency.
+- You can use the injection kit for different foods and marinades of varying consistency.

 - Easy to use.